DAILY WONDER

 You could plan a lantern walk:

-With your family and perhaps with some other families, you could plan to meet in a park or at some local trails in the early evening when the sun is just setting.
-With your lanterns lit, you can take a quiet meditative walk while singing some lantern songs.
+With your family and perhaps with some other families, you could meet in a park or at local trails in the early evening when the sun is just setting.
+With your lanterns lit, you can take a quiet, meditative walk while singing lantern songs.
+After your lantern walk, you could drink some spiced hot apple cider.

 Here are some lantern songs which are short and easy to learn.